 How should we view our US veteran visitor’s tweets to our defence department about our erstwhile foreign minister (or perhaps, unindicted deep swamp co-conspirator??), Mr Alexander Downing?! 😊

 Mr Gunner’s rude comments are perhaps better directed to our department of foreign affairs and trade, and his statements overall are neither tasteful nor at all relevant on ANZAC Day.
 However, his exact question is not as ignorant as his Twitter respondent who immediately replies “What are you talking about?”.

-OTOH, if you must watch our home-grown Australian media (especially the very odd and strangely clueless ABC TV show, Planet America) you can stay six months behind and twisted upside down and inside out by the latest fake news.
-Not that many are talking about this down under at all, and that may change soon but that is the situation right now.
+OTOH, if you must watch our home-grown Australian media (especially the very odd and strangely clueless ABC TV show, Planet America) you can stay six months behind and twisted upside down and inside out by its latest fake news.
+Not that many are talking about this issue down under at all, and that may change soon but that is the situation right now.

 So…. how to deal with Mr Gunner’s tweet, given the total mifsudery of the whole situation?
 Why is he apparently inquiring into the astonishing historic malfeasance of the USA’s deep state and the precise nature of its overseas network activities?
 Very importantly, what were the roles of the various Five Eyes partners in the run up to the last US election?
 Is anything going to happen?

 Things do seem to be moving though, just a couple more weeks-maybe three-before the SHTF, IMHO.
 Good, because politics ain’t bean bag as they say.

 As I said, most Aussies aren’t on the same news page yet … while I’ve been just sitting around for two years simply dying of curiosity about what Australia was doing c.
 2015-19, and what will happen to the swamp both here and overseas, if anything at all.